mcavady/jb-plugins/README.md

-# jb-plugins - We do word press stuff
+# jb-plugins - We do wordpress stuff

 //** !
 THIS WORDPRESS PLUGIN IS NOT READY FOR HUMAN CONSUMPTION ! **/